MicrosoftDocs/azure-devops-docs/docs/organizations/projects/connect-to-projects.md

 ## Prerequisites

-- If you don't have a project yet, [create one](create-project.md).

-- If you need to add a team, see [Add teams](../../organizations/settings/add-teams.md).
+- You must [have a project](create-project.md) in your organization.
 If you don't have access to the project, [get invited to the team](../security/add-users-team-project.md).

 - From each of these clients, you can switch context to a different project and connect as a different user.
 If you work remotely, configure your client to [connect to an Azure DevOps Proxy Server](#proxy).